-2017 CIRI Shareholder Tax Information
+2020 CIRI Shareholder Tax Information

-Remember, it is your responsibility to accurately report your CIRI income on your tax returns.
-CIRI cannot provide tax advice.
+Please note that it is your responsibility to accurately report your CIRI income on your tax returns; CIRI cannot provide tax advice.
+The proper IRS forms and schedules to use when completing individual tax returns may vary depending on the types of CIRI payments received.
 Shareholders are encouraged to consult with a tax advisor regarding individual circumstances and applicable federal and state tax requirements.